elastisys/compliantkubernetes/docs/user-guide/logs.md

 The **Discover** component in OpenSearch Dashboards is used for exploring, searching and filtering logs.

 Navigate to **Discover** as shown previously to access the features provided by it.
-The figure below shows partial view of the page that you will get under **Discover**.
+The figure below shows a partial view of the page that you will get under **Discover**.

 ![Discover](../img/discover.png)

 As you can see in the above figure, the **kubeaudit** index logs are loaded by default.
-If you want to explore logs from either of the other two log indices please select the right index under the dropdown menu marked _log index category_.
+If you want to explore logs from another index, please select the right index under the dropdown menu marked _log index category_.

 To appreciate the searching and filtering capability, let us get data for the following question: